Veljko Mršić: Croatia (2019–2022)

 On 2 May 2019, the Croatian Basketball Federation announced Mršić was appointed head coach of the Croatian national basketball team.

 Mršić debuted at Croatia bench at the 2019 NBA Summer League, while in July he celebrated winning the Stanković Cup title in China.

 On 5 February 2020, Mršić published the roster for the 2022 EuroBasket qualifiers, bringing back two experienced players, Krunoslav Simon and Roko Ukić, on the national squad.
 On 21 and 24 February, Croatia opened qualifiers with two consecutive wins, against Sweden (72–56) and the Netherlands (69–59).
-On 29 November 2020, Croatia secured its place in the finals with a 87–72 victory over Sweden.
+On 29 November 2020, Croatia secured its place in the finals with an 87–72 victory over Sweden.
 On 20 January 2022, Mršić left his post as the national head coach.

 Awards and accomplishments

 Club titles that Mršić won as a senior level player: